 There are several Aviation English qualifications.
 The TEAP stands for the Test of English for Aviation Personnel.
 The ELPAC is the English Language Proficiency for Aeronautical Communication.
 There is a RELTA – RMIT English Language Test for Aviation.
 There is a TOEFA – the Test of English for Aviation.
 There are ICAO – International Civic Aviation Organisation English tests too.

-Macmillan publish a book called “Aviation English”.
+Macmillan publishes a book called “Aviation English”.
 Its authors Henry Emery and Andy Roberts have had their test endorsed.
 The English Test for Aviation (ETA) is endorsed by ICAO.
 This is the first provider to have such an endorsement.

 Pilots and air traffic controllers should achieve and maintain ICAO level 4.
 This measures the language required in the Aviation industry.
 The book provides a comprehensive solution to learning the language.
 It develops specific skills.
 These are described in the ICAO Level 4 Language Profile of English Language Proficiency.